dspsandbox/LFSR-vhdl-generator/README.md

 * **LFSR length**: length in bits of the shift register
 * **Tap list**: indices of shift register entries for the linear-feedback.
 We use indices 0,1,2,3,4,... which differ [2], that uses 1,2,3,4,5...
 Please keep in mind to adapt the indices accordingly.
 * **LFSR interations / clk cycle** : number of feedback steps per clock cycles.
 Defines the number of available pseudorandom bits per clock cycle.
+Has to be less or equal than LFSR length.

 ### Implementation example
 Schematic for a single iteration on a 8 bit LFSR with tap list = [7, 6, 5, 4].